- 517 views

 Shanghai is a fast-paced, cosmopolitan city that has a pulse-quickening energy like no other Chinese city.
 From towering skyscrapers to iconic landmarks, historic museums to beautiful green spaces, there is something worth visiting around every corner.
-There is no doubt that this mesmerizing city should be on your list when you travel to China.
+There is no doubt that this mesmerizing city should be on your list during your trip to China.
 To make sure you have the time of your life in this paradise, we’ve master-crafted a listing of the 10 best things to do on your Shanghai tour.

 Shanghai's picturesque skyline comes to life at night along the city’s glittering waterfront, known as "The Bund".
 On the left bank of this marvellous riverside walkway are old European-style buildings dating back to Shanghai’s colonial days, whereas on the right are the towering modern architectural wonders that have come to represent the city on postcards and stamps around the world.

-The best time to visit The Bund is after sunset — when the dizzy array of lights takes over the night sky to create an unbeatable photo op.
+- Best time to visit: Visit The Bund after sunset — when the dizzy array of lights takes over the night sky to create an unbeatable photo op.
 However, just be prepared to deal with the massive crowd of people who want to experience this picture-perfect moment just like you!

 - Pro tip: Glide through the Huangpu River on your way to The Bund aboard a 50-minute Pujiang River Cruise and enjoy the spectacular landmarks lightning up the night sky.